Pay for Delete Letter: How To Repair Your Credit Report

 1. Review your credit report to find the address of the agency.

-2. Start by sending a debt validation letter.
+2. Send a debt validation letter.
 This will give you an accurate idea of the information they have about the account and the amount you owe.

 3. If the collection agency has good documentation, such as a bill of sale, canceled check copies, and statements, you can send a pay for delete letter.

-4. State your offer clearly in your letter and mention that you are willing to pay the amount in full or the partial amount if they agree to remove the account.
+4. State your offer clearly in your letter and mention that you are willing to pay the amount in full or a partial amount if they agree to remove the account.

 5. Highlight the benefit they’ll receive by accepting this offer.